BRML/baxter_pick_and_place/scripts/README.md

 Using the Kinect sensor requires some preparation:
 - If you are intending to use the Kinect V2 on Windows, make sure to plug it in and run the ELTE Kinect Windows tool on the Windows machine.
-- If you want to use the Kinect V2 on Ubuntu using ROS, plug it in and run the kinect2_bridge by typing
+- If you want to use the Kinect V2 on Ubuntu using ROS, plug it into your Ubuntu machine and run the kinect2_bridge by typing
 ```bash
 $ cd $WS_HBCF
 $ . baxter.sh